 What is the std::advance function in C++?

-A function template called std::advance can be found in the <iterator> header.
-The iterator provided is modified by moving it forward by a predetermined number of positions.
+A function template named std::advance is located within the <iterator> header.
+It alters the provided iterator by advancing it a specified number of positions.

 Syntax: